Sudbrook Park, Petersham: Sudbrook Lodge and Sudbrook Cottage

 The James Gibbs house in Sudbrook Park is and was sometimes referred to as Sudbrook Lodge, yet, confusingly, this name is also held by a different, 17th-century, Grade II listed building, situated nearby on the A307 road at Ham Common.
-Rebuilt in about 1680 by Elizabeth Wigington, daughter of a timber merchant, the property was reputedly occupied at one time by Nell Gwynn around the time of the birth of Charles II's illegitimate son, Charles Beuclerk, though that would have pre-dated the building's reconstruction.
+Rebuilt in about 1680 by Elizabeth Wigington, daughter of Thomas Hunt, a timber merchant, the property was reputedly occupied at one time by Nell Gwynn around the time of the birth of Charles II's illegitimate son, Charles Beuclerk, though that would have pre-dated the building's reconstruction.
 Wigington's descendants sold land to the north to the Argylls which became the kitchen garden of the park, more recently developed as a small residential area called Sudbrook Close.
 The Wigington family also developed a terrace of cottages to the east, towards Ham Gate, one of which, Sudbrook Cottage was, for many years, the residence of writer, playwright and public speaker Beverley Nichols.
+Sudbrook Lodge was the home of the Scottish writer Sir Compton Mackenzie, OBE (1883 – 1972) during World War II.